carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 program.

 When submitting patches, please do not add confidentiality or non-disclosure notices to the patches themselves.
-These notices conflict with the `LLVM License`_ and may result in your contribution being excluded.
+These notices conflict with the LLVM licensing terms and may result in your contribution being excluded.

 .. _code review: